wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-introspection.md

 ### Provide headers with introspection configuration

 By providing headers in the introspection configuration you could avoid using static header for all requests.
-Headers configured in a such way will be used only for the graphql introspection and getting service sdl query in case of federated api.
+Headers configured in a such way will be used only for the graphql introspection and getting the service sdl query in case of federated api.

 ```typescript
 // simple graphql api